I adore musicals. I admit it happily and freely with wild abandon. How do you choose which is your favorite Broadway musical?

 Newsies (What can I say?
 It was as much fun to see our kids (with tears in their eyes and broad smiles) meeting the cast afterwards as it was to see the show.)

-Oklahoma!, Revival (A fella, Justin Bohon, who I directed once in Music Man in Columbia, MO was Will Parker.
+Oklahoma!, Revival (A fella, Justin Bohon, who I directed once in Music Man in Columbia, MO portrayed Will Parker.
 We were all so proud to be able to say we knew someone in the production.)

 South Pacific, Revival (Again, Becca Ayera was in the show.
 Got to see Kelly O’Hara, too.)